 Amy Griffiths is a woodwind specialist based in New York City.
 She plays all flutes, clarinets, and saxophones as well as bassoon, Irish traditional flute, Irish whistles, and uilleann pipes (Irish bagpipes).

-Amy is the saxophonist with the fabulous Kevin Smith Kirkwood in his solo show, Classic Whitney: Alive! and she is a member of the band for the outstanding concert series, Broadway Sings.
+Amy performs alongside the fabulous Kevin Smith Kirkwood in his solo shows Classic Whitney: Alive! and KSK on the BQE: A Black Queer Experience.
+She is also member of the smokin' hot band for the outstanding concert series, Broadway Sings.

 In addition to playing many Broadway shows, she has toured with Maurice Hines and the Diva Jazz Orchestra in Mr. Hines’ solo show, Tappin' Thru Life and has performed with iconic groups such as The Who, The Temptations, and The Four Tops.